Q: What protection do I have against retaliation by my employer?

 Q: What if I complain about discrimination and later discover I was mistaken?
 Am I still protected from retaliation?

 A: Yes.
 So long as you had a “good faith belief” that your employer’s conduct was unlawful when you complained, your employer cannot retaliate against you.

 For example, a salaried employee may complain to the Department of Labor’s (DOL) Wage and Hour Division about her employer’s failure to pay her overtime.
 If the DOL investigates and concludes that she is not entitled to overtime, she still has right to be free from reprisal for complaining, since her conduct was “protected.”
-On the other hand, if an employee complains about something that no reasonable employee would consider unlawful, then the employee has not engaged in protected conduct.
+On the other hand, if an employee makes a knowingly false complaint, or complains about something that no reasonable employee would consider unlawful, then the employee hs not engaged in protected conduct.